 Build a visible dashboard showing every project’s status and next action.
 Review daily.

 The Time Blocking Productivity Planner helps you map tasks to time blocks that respect your energy patterns.
-The Creator Goal Scorecard tracks progress across multiple projects.
-The Content Calendar Template prevents the new-project escape when existing work needs finishing.
+The Creator Goal Scorecard tracks progress across multiple projects with visual completion bars that give your brain the dopamine hit of seeing progress.
+The Content Calendar Template prevents the new-project escape when existing work needs finishing by making your commitments impossible to ignore.

 The Mindset Shift